-Metered billing is a perfect fit for businesses where customer consumption drastically impacts operating costs, mainly if you deliver products and services continuously.
+Metered billing is a perfect fit for businesses where customer consumption drastically impacts operating costs.
 Typically, customers will subscribe to the product plan under metered billing, including a base price for a specific usage limit.
-Once they cross this limit, they can be charged extra for every additional unit of consumption.
+Once they cross this limit, they can be charged extra for every additional consumption unit.

 Metered usage is a billing structure that charges users based on their monthly (weekly, yearly,…) usage, such as the amount of storage space they use or the number of API calls completed within that month.
 Typically, metered billing incorporates a unit of usage and charges a fixed amount per unit.

-The second example of metered usage is where your business charges the customers based on their actual product or service consumption during the billing cycle instead of explicitly setting quantities.
-Imagine, if you run an email SaaS (Software-as-a-Service) business… You can measure how many emails your customers send per month, and after that, you can bill them for the total number at the end of the month.
+The second metered usage example is where your business charges the customers based on their actual product or service consumption during the billing cycle instead of explicitly setting quantities.
+Imagine if you run an email SaaS (Software-as-a-Service) business.
+You can measure how many emails your customers send per month, and after that, you can bill them for the total number at the end of the month.

 - API calls,

 - product usage,